TPX01/city-service-quarkus/README.md

 Then, build the image with:

-`$ docker build -f Dockerfile.native -t city-service-quarkus-native .`
+`$ docker build -f Dockerfile.native -t city-service-quarkus .`

 Then run the container using: